-In this context, fearing for ones safety is defined as a fear that another person will cause personal injury to themselves or to their spouse or child, or will damage their property.
+In this context, fearing for one's safety is defined as a fear that another person will cause personal injury to themselves or their spouse or child, or will damage their property.

 The most common conditions contained in peace bonds require that the recipient not be within a specific distance of the informant or the informant’s family, refrain from going near the informant’s property, not communicate with the informant or the informant’s family, and/or that the defendant not be in possession of any weapons or firearms.

-Call Kostman and Pyzer, Barristers today for your free consultation!
+Call Pyzer Criminal Lawyers today for your free consultation!